A01705840/automaton/README.md

 On this words we can find the patterns that some of them share:
 - Every word starts with E.
-- Words can end in l, e, o.
+- Words can end in 'l', 'e', 'o'.
-- Words can start with Es or Et.
+- Words can start with 'Es' or 'Et'.
-- Every word has the pattern E + consonant + consonant.
+- Every word has the pattern 'E' + consonant + consonant.
 - Words 'Estel' and 'Estellio' share the same beginning 'estel'
 - Words 'Esgal', 'Estel' and 'Ethuil' all end on 'l'